-M.A.
-History Hist 615- History of Indian Archaeology
+Hist 615 - History of Indian Archaeology (Soft Core - 3 Credits)

-This course intended to give introduction on the development of archaeological research in India both in preindependence and post-Independence era.
-The surveys undertaken by early explorers were analysed from a given sociocultural context.
+The course is intended to give an introduction to the development of archaeological research in India both in pre-independence and post-Independence era.
+The survey undertaken by early explorers have been placed in a given socio-culturalcontext.

-Antiquarianism to archaeology - The Surveyors - The Antiquarians - Adventurers - Early Archaeological writings - William Jones and James Princep.
+Antiquarianism to Archaeology - The Surveyors - The Antiquarians - Adventurers - Early Archaeological writings - William Jones and James Princep.

-The establishment of Archaeological Survey - Alexander Cunningham as a Surveyor - His contributions to the field epigraphy and archaeology - Alexander Cunningham as Director General of Archaeological Survey of India - His contributions to the development of archaeology.
+The establishment of Archaeological Survey - Alexander Cunningham as a Surveyor - His contribution to the field epigraphy and archaeology - His survey - Alexander Cunningham as Director General of Archaeological Survey of India - His contribution to the development of archaeology.

-The role of Indians in archaeological studies - Lord Curzon - His contribution to the development of archaeology - Sir John Marshall and his contribution.
+The role of India in archaeological studies - Lord Curzon - His contribution to the development of archaeology - Sir John Marshall and his contribution.

-Robert Bruce Foote - James Burgess - Colin Mackenzie - ACL Carlleyle - H.H.Cole - T.S.Elliot -Robert Sewell - Era of Mortimer Wheeler - their contribution in the development of excavation techniques.
+Robert Bruce Foote - James Burgess - Colin Mackenzie - ACL Carlleyle - H.H.Cole - T.S.Elliot - Robert Sewell - Era of Mortimer Wheeler - contribution in the development of excavation techniques.